cmu-odml/cmu-odml.github.io/labs/02_model_data.md

 > If you are planning on training or fine-tuning models for your project, feel free to re-train or fine-tune with smaller parameter sizes; otherwise, you don't need to train here.

-10. [1 point] Explain how you decided to remove paramters, and justify your decisions.
+10. [0.5 points] Explain how you decided to remove paramters, and justify your decisions.
 Why did you choose this method over other methods?

-11. [2 points] Train and evaluate your model using at least two paramter sizes.
+11. [1 point] Train and evaluate your model using at least two paramter sizes.
 Report the same three plots as in (8) above.
 Discuss your results.

-Measuring Energy Use [2 points]
+Measuring Energy Use [1 point]
 ----

 At this stage of the project, we do not expect you to have deployed your models onto the hardware you plan to use for your final project.
 For this lab, you are expected to measure energy using [CodeCarbon](https://github.com/mlco2/codecarbon).

-12. [1 point] For your base model, any one model with varied input size, and any one model with a varied number of parameters, measure the energy use of a single inference using CodeCarbon.
+12. [0.5 points] For your base model, any one model with varied input size, and any one model with a varied number of parameters, measure the energy use of a single inference using CodeCarbon.
 You can measure this by running multiple inferences and averaging the results.

 Report the following: